Muguai/RpgCharactersCsharp/README.md

 # RpgCharactersCsharp
 A Console game made using C# and Spectre Console

-Goto basicaAssignment branch for the original Assignment The main branch is for nuts stuff only

-Play with console fully filling the screen for best experience
+Play in command prompt with console fully filling the screen for best experience

 ## NOTE